 A rear-view camera is available as an option.
 It is hidden beside the opening touch pad for the tailgate.
 When the driver engages reverse gear, it shows a wide view behind the car on the Centre display.
 Lines on the display show the path the rear wheels will take according to the steering wheel angle and dotted lines indicate the exterior dimensions of the car (can be switched off in the menu system).
-The camera can also be switched to a zoomed-in view to further assist the driver in viewing the towing area.
+The camera can also be switched to a zoomed-in view very close to the car.